wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

 > ```

 In this practical, we will show how to run MAKER in a simple scenario.
-For a better understanding of how this tool works, and how it can be applied in real case scenarios, we encourage to read the paper and documentation.
-Also, checking which settings were used in recent publications can be very helpful.
+For a better understanding of how this tool works, and how it can be applied in real-case scenarios, we *strongly* encourage to read the paper and documentation.
+Also, checking which settings were used in recent publications can be very helpful for reproducing (or critiquing) analyses.

 Change to your `tmp` directory and run `maker`: